jseyfried/rust/src/doc/book/dining-philosophers.md

 Here’s where the concurrency happens.
 The `thread::spawn` function takes a closure as an argument and executes that closure in a new thread.
 This closure needs an extra annotation, `move`, to indicate that the closure is going to take ownership of the values it’s capturing.
-Primarily, the `p` variable of the `map` function.
+In this case, it's the `p` variable of the `map` function.

 Inside the thread, all we do is call `eat()` on `p`.
 Also note that the call to `thread::spawn` lacks a trailing semicolon, making this an expression.
 This distinction is important, yielding the correct return value.
 For more details, read [Expressions vs. Statements][es].

 [es]: functions.html#expressions-vs-statements